OpenSTEF/openstef/docs/source/contribute/contributing_guide.rst

 at :ref:`how-to-pull-request`.
 If that feels intimidating, we encourage you to `open an issue`_ describing what improvements you would make.
-If you get stuck, please reach out on the `LF Energy Slack workspace <https://slack.lfenergy.org/>`__ or see our :doc:`/project/support` page for more ways to connect.
+If you get stuck, please reach out on the `LF Energy Slack workspace <https://slack.lfenergy.org/>`__ (#openstef channel) or see our :doc:`/project/support` page for more ways to connect.

 .. _other_ways_to_contribute: